bat-literature/bat-literature.github.io/datapaper.md

 ZOTERO_TOKEN=[SECRET] preston track --algo md5 https://www.zotero.org/groups/5435545/bat_literature_project
 ```

 Note that this group has access restrictions for copyright reasons.
-This is why you need to replace the "[SECRET]" with your personal access token.
+This is why you need to replace the "[SECRET]" with your personal access token (or API key).
+See [Zotero Web API documentation](https://www.zotero.org/support/dev/web_api/v3/basics#authentication) on how to create your access token (or API key).

 ### Publishing Metadata